gmb2012/alm/AgileManagement-English.md

 ---

-# The only one I can change is me
+# I can only change 3 people:
+# me, myself & I

 ^ Different people have to be treated differently at different points in time